rasikasrimal/Spaced-Repetition-App/README.md

 ## Deployment

-Build a production bundle and start the optimized server:
+Build a production bundle and start the optimised server:

 ```bash
 npm run build